tcalmant/ipopo/website-ipopo/source/reviews/httpsvc.rst

 Instantiation
 =============

-The HTTP bundle defines a component factory depending on its implementation.
+The HTTP bundle defines a component factory which name is implementation-dependent.
 The basic HTTP service factory is ``pelix.http.service.basic.factory``.